g8hh/communitree/docs/layer-features.md

 - name: **optional**. used in reset confirmations (and the default infobox title).
 If absent, it just uses the layer's id.

 - startData(): A function to return the default save data for this layer.
 Add any variables you have to it.
-Make sure to use `Decimal` values rather than normal numbers.
+Make sure to use `ExpantaNum` values rather than normal numbers.

     Standard values:
         - Required:
             - unlocked: a bool determining if this layer is unlocked or not
-            - points: a Decimal, the main currency for the layer
+            - points: a ExpantaNum, the main currency for the layer
         - Optional:
-            - total: A Decimal, tracks total amount of main prestige currency.
+            - total: A ExpantaNum, tracks total amount of main prestige currency.
 Always tracked, but only shown if you add it here.
-            - best: A Decimal, tracks highest amount of main prestige currency.
+            - best: A ExpantaNum, tracks highest amount of main prestige currency.
 Always tracked, but only shown if you add it here.
             - unlockOrder: used to keep track of relevant layers unlocked before this one.
             - resetTime: A number, time since this layer was last prestiged (or reset by another layer)